Culture and Community Circle Workshops

 Location: Student Center, I-104

-Join Dr. Burrell for an immersive experience as we navigate the landscapes of Ghana together, weaving a tapestry of shared stories, cultural appreciation, and professional insights.
+Join Dr. Burrell for an Immersive experience as we navigate the landscapes of Ghana together, weaving a tapestry of shared stories, cultural appreciation, and professional insights.
 "Arriving from Ghana" is not just a workshop; it's a celebration of the transformative power of travel.
 Pack your curiosity, and let's embark on this journey of discovery together!

 Coping with Anxiety & Stress as College Student